Ferruchhh/Ferruchhh/README.md

 - 👋 Hi, I’m @Ferruchhh (Joe Ferrucci)
-- 👀 I’m interested in sports in the New York area.
+- 👀 I’m interested in coding, CyberSecurity and sports in the New York area.
 - 🌱 I’m currently learning CyberSecurity and to code.
 - 💞️ I’m looking to collaborate on coding websites and CyberSecurity coding in order to work in the secotr.
 - 📫 How to reach me email or on social media.